InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 by its privileges.
 On a very high level, TCs represent the interests of both their InnerSource community and the products the community is building.
 They are concerned with the health of both the community and the product.
-So as a TC, you'll have both tech oriented and community oriented responsibilities and we'll explore both of these dimensions in the following sections.
+So as a TC, you'll have both tech oriented and community oriented responsibilities.
+We'll explore both of these dimensions in the following sections.

-Before we go into the details of what a TC actually does, let's spend some time contrasting the TC role to other roles in IS on a high level of abstraction and explain why we think the name is both apt and important.  (show slide) Let's start with the _Contributor_ role.
-A _Contributor_ - as the name implies - makes contributions to an InnerSource community; code but also non-code artefacts, such as bug-reports, feature-requests or documentation.
+Before we go into the details of what a TC actually does, let's spend some time contrasting the TC role to other roles in InnerSource on a high level of abstraction and explain why we think the name is both apt and important.
+Let's start with the _Contributor_ role.
+A _Contributor_ - as the name implies - makes contributions to an InnerSource community.
+These contributions could be code or non-code artifacts, such as bug-reports, feature-requests or documentation.
-Contributors might or might not be part of the community.
+_Contributors_ might or might not be part of the community.
 They might be sent by another team to develop a feature that team might need.
-This is why we sometimes also refer to Contributors as _Guests_ or being part of a _Guest Team_.
-The _Contributor_ is expected to "fitting in" and for conforming to the communities expectations and processes.
+This is why we sometimes also refer to _Contributors_ as _Guests_ or being part of a _Guest Team_.
+The _Contributor_ is responsible for "fitting in" and for conforming to the community's expectations and processes.

 The _Trusted Committer_ is always a member of the InnerSource community, which also sometimes referred to as the _Host Team_.
 In this analogy, the TC is responsible for both building the house and setting the house rules, to make sure their guests are comfortable and can work together effectively.
-Compared to _Contributors_, TCs have earned the responsibility to push code closer to production and are generally allowed to perform tasks that have a higher level of risk associated with them.
+Compared to contributors, TCs have earned the responsibility to push code closer to production and are generally allowed to perform tasks that have a higher level of risk associated with them.

-The _Product Owner_ is the third role in InnerSource.
+The _Product Owner_ (PO) is the third role in InnerSource.
 Similar to agile processes, the PO is responsible for defining and prioritizing requirements and stories for the community to implement.
-The PO often interacts a lot with the TC, e. g. in making sure that a requested or contributed feature actually belongs to the product.
+The PO interacts often with the TC, e.g. in making sure that a requested or contributed feature actually belongs to the product.
 Especially in smaller, grass-roots type InnerSource communities, the TC usually also acts as a PO.
-Please check out our Product Owner Learning Path video for more detailed information.
+Please check out our Product Owner Learning Path segment for more detailed information.

 ## Why role names matter